 I love doing this – see other hiking myths HERE

 So save the toddy for chats by the fireplace at home, or if camping, at least until camp is set up with a fire going and you only have to crawl to your sleeping bag if you get chilled.
-Even then or at a summit, moderation increases the joy of being close to nature.
+Even then or at a summit, moderation increases safety and the joy of being close to nature.

 Myth: You lose most of your body heat through your head.